-In order to ensure that parent (s) / person (s) in parental relation and students are informed of the District's policy regarding the effect of class participation on student grades as well as minimum attendance standards for grade k-6 promotion, and the implementation of specific intervention strategies to be employed prior to effect of absences on class participation grade, and/or grade promotion, the following guidelines shall be followed:
+In order to ensure that parent (s) /person (s) in parental relation and students are informed of the District's policy regarding the effect of class participation on student grades as well as minimum attendance standards for grade K-6 promotion, and the implantation of specific intervention strategies to be employed prior to effect of absences on class participation grade, and/or grade promotion, the following guidelines shall be followed:

-- 1. A plain language summary of the District's Comprehensive Student Attendance Policy will be mailed to parent (s) /person (s) in parental relation and provided to students at the beginning of each school year or at the time of enrollment in the District.
-Individual buildings/grade levels will address procedures to implement the notification process to the parent (s) / person (s) in parental relation. - 2.
-Copies of the Attendance Policy will also be included in parent/student handbooks.
+- 1. A plain language summary of the District's Comprehensive Student Attendance Policy will be mailed to parent(s) /person (s) in parental relation and provided to students at the beginning of each school year or at the time of enrollment in the District.
+Individual buildings/grade levels will address procedures to implement the notification process to the parent(s) person (s) in parental relation. - 2.
+Copies of the Attendance Policy will also be included in parent/student handbooks. - 3.
+At periodic intervals, the Principal or his/her designee will notify the parent (s) /person (s) in parental relation of the student's absence, tardiness, or early

-- 3. At periodic intervals, the Principal or his/her designee will notify the parent (s) / person (s) In parental relation of the student's absence, tardiness, or early departure and explain the relationship of the student's attendance to his/her ability to successfully pass the course or be promoted. - 4.
-Parent (s) /person (s) in parental relation to students as well as the students who are at risk of retention or of receiving a significant grade reduction due to a lack of class participation as it relates to student absence, shall receive written notification of their student's risk retention or significant grade reduction due to lack of participation.
-Such notice shall set forth the student's name, grade, number of absence/tardiness/early departures from/to class, name of class and teacher's name; provide a means by which the parent (s) /person (s) in parental relation of the district's attendance requirements regarding grade advancement and class participation; and, if a decision has been made to retain the student or significantly reduced to student's grade based on a lack of classroom participation as it relates to absence, the notice shall set forth procedures which the parent (s) / person (s) in parental relations must follow if they which to appeal the decision. - 5.
-A designated staff member will review the District's Attendance Policy with students, in an age-appropriate manner, who have excessive and/or unexcused absences, tardiness or early departures.
-Further, appropriate students, in an age-appropriate manner, who have excessive and/or unexcused absences, tardiness or early departures.
-Further, appropriate student support service/personnel within the District, as well as the possible collaboration/referral to community support services and agencies, will be implemented where appropriate.
+- departure and explain the relationship of the student's attendance to his/her ability to successfully pass the course or be promoted. - 4.
+Parent (s) /person (s) in parental relation to students as well as the students who are at risk of retention or of receiving a significant grade reduction due to a lack of class participation as it relates to student absences, shall receive written notification of their student's risk of retention or significant grade reduction due to lack of participation.
+Such notice shall set forth the student's name, grade, number of absences/tardiness/early departures from/to class, name of class and teacher's name; provide a means by which the parent (s) /person in parental relation can contact the District to discuss the matter; advise the student's parent (s) /person (s) in parental relation of the District's attendance requirements regarding grade advancement and class participation; and, if a decision has been made to retain the student or significantly reduce a student's grade based on a lack of classroom participation as it relates to absence, the notice shall set forth procedures which the parent (s) /person (s) in parental relation must follow if they wish to appeal the decision. - 5.
+A designated staff member will review the District's Attendance Policy with students, in an age-appropriate manner who have excessive and/or unexcused absences, tardiness or early departures.
+Further, appropriate student support services/personnel within the District, as well as the possible collaboration/referral to community support services and agencies, will be implemented where appropriate.